Twitter plans stiff challenge to Irish proposals for online safety laws

 “We contend that several of the sanctions as currently envisaged create an unhelpful international precedent: specifically the extent of proposed financial sanctions, the provision for service blocking, and the criminal liability of senior management,” it states.

-It will be the second appearance for Twitter before the committee in the past month.
+It will be the second appearance for Twitter and for Facebook before the committee in the past month.
 At the last meeting, Twitter and Facebook (especially the former) were lambasted by committee members for allowing anonymous accounts, for trolling, and for abusive content.

 The Twitter statement is sure to put the company on a collision course with several members of the committee, especially following the controversy surrounding the anonymous account associated with former Sunday Independent columnist Eoghan Harris.